Cp Command in Linux (Copy Files)

-SOURCE can have one or more files or directories as arguments and the
+SOURCE can contain one or more files or directories as arguments, and the

-DESTINATION can have a single file or directory an as argument.
+DESTINATION argument can be a single file or directory.

 - When the

 cpcommand copies the first file to the second one.
-If the file doesn’t exist the command will create it.
+If the file doesn’t exist, the command creates it.